Signs and symptoms of liver cancer

 - Low blood sugar levels (hypoglycemia), which can cause fatigue or fainting

-- Breast enlargement (gynecomastia) and/or shrinking of the testicles in men
+- Breast enlargement (gynecomastia) and/or shrinkage of the testicles in men

 - High counts of red blood cells (erythrocytosis) which can cause someone to look red and flushed